Whether you are touching up a few spots or painting all the walls, one aspect of painting that no one looks forward to is the smell.

 This is available either as small pouches or as a crushed formula.

 You can buy and place them in several bowls or saucers around your freshly painted walls to absorb the bad smell quickly.

 9- Natural Extracts

-This is my most favorite and hopefully you will like it too.
+This is my favorite paint odor remover method and hopefully, you will like it too.

 For homeowners who are really allergic to a bad smell, I usually add a drop (or two) of natural extracts like vanilla or peppermint into a paint can.